-Whether you’re looking for a travel card to help make business trips a little more comfortable or a corporate card to issue to your new employees, we have a list of best cards to help you get your startup off the ground.
+Whether you’re looking for a travel card to help make business trips a little more comfortable or a corporate card to issue to your new employees, we have a list of the best cards to help you get your startup off the ground.

 Our rating: 4.4 out of 5

-If your startup is at the point where you have a significant revenue stream and an office full of employees, you might be ready for a corporate card.
+If your startup business is at the point where you have a significant revenue stream and an office full of employees, you might be ready for a corporate card.
 Unlike your typical business credit card, which can be used by small business owners of any size (including solopreneurs and freelancers), corporate cards are designed to meet the needs of growing corporations.

-Best startup business credit card for fair credit
+Why it’s the best startup business credit card for fair credit

 Your credit score shouldn’t hold you back from small business success – so don’t let your less-than-perfect credit prevent you from taking advantage of all the benefits a small business credit card can provide.
 Use the Capital One Spark Classic for Business credit card to help you build your business and your credit at the same time.

 When you use the Spark Classic for Business, you’ll earn 1% cash back on every purchase.
 That’s a little lower than what you might earn with the best business credit cards, but if you practice responsible credit habits like making on-time payments and maintaining a low credit utilization ratio, your score should improve month-over-month – which means you might be eligible for an even better business credit card before you know it.

 American Express Blue Business Cash Card